MartinMeurer/Project1/README.md

-This project demonstrates basic website creation with adaptation to screen size in the header.
+This project demonstrates basic website creation with html and css.
+It features a logo and banner that adapt to screen size in the header.
+Input fields were merged into one line for aestheics design.